SesameNut/SesameNut/README.md

 - 👋 Hi, I’m @SesameNut
-- 🌱 I’m currently a student in acoustics
+- 🌱 I’m currently a student
-- 💞️ I’m looking to learn this code versioning tool
+- 💞️ I’m looking to learn how to use code versioning
 - 📫 How to reach me ...

 <!---